Milch Trial

-In the Milch trial, former Generalfeldmarschall of the Luftwaffe Erhard Milch was accused of having committed war crimes and crimes against humanity.
-The indictment was presented on November 14, 1946.
+The Milch Trial was held by United States authorities at the Palace of Justice in Nuremberg in the American occupation zone before US military courts, not before the International Military Tribunal.
+The indictment was presented on November 14, 1946 and Milch pleaded "not guilty" on all charges on December 20, 1946.
 The charges against Milch were summarized by Michael A. Musmanno (one of the tribunal judges) as follows: